portfolio

-Alongside her studies, she regularly adds to her writing portfolio.
-Maya has written for Artzone, Auckland Art Gallery Toi o Tamaki, Foenander Gallery, The Art Paper, Broadsheet, Webb’s, Sanderson Contemporary, the Govett-Brewster Gallery, and more.
+As a freelance writer, Maya has written for Broadsheet, Artzone, Auckland Art Gallery Toi o Tamaki, Foenander Gallery, The Art Paper, Webb’s, Sanderson Contemporary, the Govett-Brewster Gallery, and more.
 A selection of her writing is available here.

 • Doctor of Philosophy / Art History